-Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding

-Common Stock, F value 10,498,679,857

-13. Are any or all of registrant's securities listed on a Stock Exchange?

-Yes

-If yes, state the name of such stock exchange and the classes of securities listed therein:

-The Philippi ne Stock Exch ange, Inc. / Common shares

-disclosures, including fina and are disseminated sol The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
+Title of Ead Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock, F value Common Stock, Php 1.00 par value 10,498,679,857 13.
+Are any or all of registrant's securities listed on a Stock Exchange?
+Yes Yes No If yes, state the name of such stock exchange and the classes of securities listed therein: The Philippine Stock Exchange, Inc. / Common shares The Finippine eteck Exchange, inc. / Common shares disclosures, including fina and are disseminated sole The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
 All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
 Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.

-EELLE CORFORATION Belle Corporation BEL

-Ρ PSE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules

-Date of Stockholders' Meeting

-Type (Annual or Special)
+EELLE CORFORATION Belle Corporation BEL P Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and on 17.10 of the Revised Disclosure Rules Date of Stockholders' Meeting Apr 23, 2018 Type (Annual or Special) Annual Time 2:00pm Venue Function Room 1, SMX Convention Center, Seashell Lane, Mall of Asia Complex, Pasay City Record Date Mar 15, 2018 Inclusive Dates of Closing of Stock Transfer Books Start Date N/A End date N/A Other Relevant Information Please see attachments.

-Time Time 2:00pm

-Venue Venue Function Room 1, SMX Convention Center, Seashell Lane, Mall of Asia Complex, Pasay City

-Record Date Mar 15, 2018

-Inclusive Dates of Closing of Stock Transfer Books

-Start Date N/A

-End date

-Other Relevant Information